-Joining the EIM does not mean that Idaho Power will give up its control over its own generating resources, although it would no longer independently operate its own generation dispatch.
+Joining the EIM does not mean that Idaho Power will give up its control over its own generating resources, but the company will dispatch according to market signals it receives from the market operator.
+Idaho Power will retain the ability to dispatch independently if conditions warrant.